CppMicroServices/rfcs/text/0000-Declarative-Services-GetBundleContext.md

 ## Motivation

-As Declarative Services is a layer on top of the Core Framework, developers most likely would not expect features of the CF to stop working when using it.
-The incompatibility between `GetBundleContext` and DS also does not always occur, and is not noted in the documentation.
-From a bundle developer's perspective, this is a bug in CppMicroservices.
+As Declarative Services is a layer on top of the Core Framework, developers most likely would not expect features of the CF like `GetBundleContext` to stop working when using DS.
+This issue also does not always occur, and is not noted in the documentation.
+From a bundle developer's perspective, this is a bug in CppMicroServices.

 ## Detailed design